Code-Institute-Submissions/MS1-project-portfolio/README.md

 ## Content

-Here i found the map and form that i used on my page, i changed it a bit so it fit more into my page.
+Here I found the map and form that i used on my page, I changed it a bit so it fit more into my page.
 I haven't used the Javascript but in the future I will use it so everything works.

 https://mdbootstrap.com/docs/jquery/javascript/google-maps/

-Here i found how to put my text behind the background picture.
+Here I found how to put my text behind the background picture.
 I used "z-index" to solve this problem.

 https://stackoverflow.com/questions/1093955/make-the-image-go-behind-the-text-and-keep-it-in-center-using-css